 The Child Thief is officially one of my favourite books.
-I knew it would be; the absolutely delightful feel of the pages, the amazing smell of processed paper, the amazing illustrations and a marvellous cover – that goes around the spine and completes its hug in the back cover.
+I knew it would be; the absolutely delightful feel of the pages, the engulfing smell of processed paper, the amazing illustrations and the marvellous cover – which wraps around the spine and completes its hug in the back cover.

 The dark tale of Peter, the child thief, the rogue, the adventurer, the leader.
-You may have heard of Peter before: flying into the night, holding hands with pajama wearing kids, hanging out with fairies, escaping a crocodile (or was it an alligator?).
-Yes! the one with a pan for a last name and J. M. Barrie as an author.
+You may have heard of Peter before: flying into the night, holding hands with pyjama wearing kids, hanging out with fairies, escaping a crocodile (or was it an alligator?).
+Yes! the one with a pan as his last name and J. M. Barrie as his author.

 Just follow Peter and I promise: you will cry.

-Best served with a bit of rain, a dash of fog, and a cup of beer.
+Best served with a bit of rain, a dash of fog, and a pint of beer.
 Smoking (optional).